fluent-wallet/fluent-docs/wallet/reference/rpc-api.md

 }
 ```

-### wallet_addEthereumChain
+### wallet_addConfluxChain

-Creates a confirmation asking the user to add the specified chain to MetaMask.
+Creates a confirmation asking the user to add the specified chain to Fluent.
 The user may choose to switch to the chain once it has been added.

 You should only call this method in response to a direct user action, such as a button click.

-MetaMask validates the parameters for this method, and rejects the request if any parameter is
+Fluent validates the parameters for this method, and rejects the request if any parameter is
 incorrectly formatted.
-MetaMask also rejects the request if any of the following occurs:
+Fluent also rejects the request if any of the following occurs:

 - The RPC endpoint doesn't respond to RPC calls.
   :::note